-Dealing with the aftermath of a disaster that has directly affected your residence can be a traumatic situation filled with stress and uncertainty.
-Paul Davis shares the following tips and information that can help the recovery process go smoother.
+Having to deal with the aftermath of any disaster that has affected your property is most often a traumatic situation filled with stress and uncertainty.
+Paul Davis shares the following tips and information that will help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (949) 455-1710

-- Of course, it is extremely important to be sure you and your family (and don’t forget pets) are safe and that you contact your relatives and friends to let them know you are all safe.
+- Of course, it is always important to make sure you and your family (and don’t forget pets) are secure and that you contact your relatives and friends to inform them that you are all safe.

 - Report the damage to your insurance company as soon as possible.